federicoGuakinchay/mypage-proyect/DELETEME.md

 ## Things I Want to add in My Project

-- [ ] Finish this file.

   ### Django-bakend:
   - [x] Create a models / apps
+  - [x] create a api view to users settings
-  - [ ] create and test a api view to users settings
+  - [ ] test a api view to users settings
+  - [x] Update the user serilizer to show users settings
+  - [ ] make a diference bettwen  the  shasboard serielizer and principal serializer
   - [ ] create and test a api view to message
   - [ ] create and test a api view to notifications
   - [ ] create and test a api view to users profile